Prospects for detection of ultra high frequency gravitational waves from compact binary coalescenses with resonant cavities: Other sources

 \section{Other sources}

-Beyond black holes, quite a lot of compact objects could, in principle, be considered.
+Beyond black holes and ignoring the extremely small numerical values obtained previously, quite a lot of compact objects could, in principle, be considered.
 Among other sources, one can think to conventional compact objects, boson stars, fermion stars, dark matter stars, multi-components stars, or dark energy stars \cite{Giudice:2016zpa}.
-We do not wish to discuss here which ones are compatible with the frequency range considered here and which ones are not.
-Neither do we investigate the naturalness of those sources.
-All the relevant models are anyway quite exotic and speculative.
-We therefore simply discuss briefly the effect of introducing a compactness parameter, in the sense of \cite{Alho:2022bki}, $C=Gm/(Rc^2)$ -- assumed to be the same for the two merging bodies, hence the unspecified mass $m$ and size $R$ for each object. \\
+We simply discuss here briefly the consequences of introducing a compactness parameter, in the sense of \cite{Alho:2022bki}, $C=Gm/(Rc^2)$ -- assumed to be the same for the two merging bodies, hence the mass $m$ and size $R$ -- for purely theoretical purposes, in case this study is used in another context. \\

 For black holes, the compactness is $C=1/2$.
 It can only be smaller for other sources.
-This obviously makes the situation even worst.
+This obviously makes the situation even worse.
 In general, the radius of the innermost stable circular orbit is

 where, as before, $m$ is the total mass of the considered binary system.
-As for black holes, the ISCO determines the end of the inspiral phase and the beginning of the merging phase, hence the last stage where the approach considered here basically holds.

 It is quite usual in the literature (see, {\it e.g.} \cite{Aggarwal:2020olq}) to express the strain for such a system (assuming that the two objects have the same mass $m$) as

 It seems to be proportional to the compactness $C$.
 However, in a sense, this way of writing the strain is over-simplistic.
 The C-factor actually enters this expression of the strain only because (at leading order) it is implicitly written at the ISCO, which is obviously reached earlier for a less compact system.
 In fact, Eq. (\ref{compact}) gives the maximum strain for a given inspiralling system.
-This is not the relevant quantity for the analysis presented here as, as explained in the previous sections, the narrow bandwidth of the experiments in the considered frequency range makes it highly unlikely that the system is observed at the most favourable stage of its evolution.\\
+This is not the relevant quantity for the analysis presented here as, as explained in the previous sections, the narrow bandwidth of the experiments in the considered frequency range makes it highly unlikely that the system is observed at the most favorable stage of its evolution and as, in addition, the full sensitivity does not even make this situation easier to detect.\\

 As a consequence, we suggest instead to still consider the results of the previous sections as valid (that is with {\it no } appearance of the compactness at all in the formulas, even for objects with arbitrary $C-$factors), but to limit the parameter space to the range where the system has not reached its ISCO.
 Kepler's law reads